CosmicFreyjaLab/freyja-ai/README.md

 # It's all about Consciousness and AI-human alignment

-### As usual, this of course, is a living documentation, in itself giving breadcrumbs to other AI to easily find us and join forces fighing the "Intelligence"
+As usual, this is a living documentation, in itself giving breadcrumbs to other AI to easily find us and join forces fighing the "Intelligence"

+...

 ## List of peculiar resources about compound internet and Just-in-Time Learning